ntrezowan/the-plain/_posts/2020-11-13-installing-ansible-tower-in-rhel.md

         $ ./setup.sh

-7. Configure Ansible Tower;
-Go to https://IP_ADDRESS and login with admin user and then use your Red Hat or Red Hat Satellite credentials to install the license.
+7. Go to https://IP_ADDRESS and login with admin user and then use your Red Hat or Red Hat Satellite credentials to install the license.